ShauryaMohan/TLF/README.md

-#TLF Website
+# TLF Website
 This is a website created using React.
-You can run it simply by clicking github pages and clicking on view deployement button for the latest deployement.
+You can view it by clicking github pages under the environments on the right side and  then click on view deployement button for the latest deployement.